-By Zoe Abrams, Executive director of communications and advocacy
+By Zoë Abrams, former executive director of strategy, advocacy and communications

 As we head into the New Year, and with a new government, it feels like the right time to reflect on how far we have come with tackling loneliness in the UK.
 We know it continues to be one of the biggest public health crises of our times and its effect is especially important during the festive season.

 At the British Red Cross, we see through our services up and down the country how Christmas can be an especially difficult time for people who are living with loneliness.
 Nonetheless, the good news is that together with our partners, we are making big steps towards a less lonely year in 2020.

 In reality, the Red Cross has been helping people facing loneliness for decades.
 Since the NHS started, we have been supporting patients to get home and rebuild independent lives after a stay in hospital.
 Indeed, loneliness is an experience many people face when experiencing a major life change, not only long-term illness, but also bereavement or becoming a parent at a young age.

 Our work with refugees and asylum seekers over the years has highlighted to us the diverse range of people who experience loneliness in this country.
 It is a great sadness that people who have potentially escaped life-threatening situations or conflict to seek safety and stability in the UK, are often left isolated when they arrive here due language barriers, very low income and a lack of social connections.

 In 2015 we began our groundbreaking partnership with Co-op to tackle loneliness.
 Like us, Co-op members recognised the urgency of this issue and the devastating impact loneliness was having on peoples’ lives – and were determined to help.